-In this article, we’ll discuss proper fit for men’s dress pants, going over what they should look like and talking about the alterations required to get the look you need.
+As part of our series on the proper suit fit, this guide will discuss correct fit for men’s dress pants.
+This article will go over what they should look like and talk about the alterations required to get the look you need:

 Immediately below is a quick hit list on proper trouser fit.
 For a deeper dive, scroll down further.